DigiBP/Team-Bananas/README.md

-# 🍌 Team Bananas - Employee Recruitment Process for Digisailors
+# 🍌 Team Bananas

+## HR Recruitment Process for Digisailors

 Digisailors is a fictive consulting company that provides digital transformation services to enterprise clients in the banking and insurance industries.
 The company has a team of 45 employees with different